 The Great Chicago Fire changed the way that firefighters and elected officials addressed fires; shifting from dealing with fires after they happen to informing the public on how to prevent fires from beginning in the first place.

 Smoke alarms save lives—the presence of a working fire alarm in a home cuts the risk of dying in a fire by half.
 A supporting statistic cites that three out of five fire deaths occur in homes without smoke alarms.
-This means that having smoke alarms present in your home, work spaces, and schools is in the best interest of everyone in your life.
+This means that having smoke alarms present in your home, workspaces, and schools is in the best interest of everyone in your life.

 Best practices for smoke alarms are set out below:

 The three primary contributors to fire injuries are smoking materials (which also contribute to the most home fire deaths), cooking utensils, and heating equipment.
 Most fires that started from items that create smoke begin in bedrooms or family spaces, usually by candles, an unattended fire, or by cigarettes.
-Fires begun with cooking utensils occurred as a result of unattended cooking is one third of fires, including those started from ranges and ovens.
+Fires begun with cooking utensils occurred as a result of unattended cooking is one-third of fires, including those started from ranges and ovens.
 Fires from malfunctions in heating equipment generally resulted as a failure to clean the equipment in chimneys, space heaters, or wood stoves.
-A significant portion of fires from heating equipment—one half of all incidents—occur as a result of flammable items being placed too close and catching on fire.
+A significant portion of fires from heating equipment— one-half of all incidents—occur as a result of flammable items being placed too close and catching on fire.

-Our team excels at commercial fire protection, providing full service installation, remodeling, and maintenance of smoke alarms and sprinkler systems.
-Commercial kitchens should be outfitted with a thorough suppression system, preventing fast paced environments from becoming overwhelmed by grease fires fueled by large quantities of food.
+Our team excels at commercial fire protection, providing full-service installation, remodeling, and maintenance of smoke alarms and sprinkler systems.
+Commercial kitchens should be outfitted with a thorough suppression system, preventing fast-paced environments from becoming overwhelmed by grease fires fueled by large quantities of food.

 Sprinkler systems can be designed, installed, repaired, monitored, and bolstered with fire pump installation and inspection.
-Data centers in particular need sprinkler systems due to the nature of the heat generated from large quantities of computer systems.
+Data centers, in particular, need sprinkler systems due to the nature of the heat generated from large quantities of computer systems.